bennovankeulen/txtdtracker/README.md

 G1
 ```

-### Play the file
+#### Play the file
 ```
-awk -f txtdtracker.awk scores/name-of-your-textfile.txt
+awk -f txtdtracker.awk scores/name-of-your-file.txt
 ```

-Txtdracker will play all lines in the file from top to bottom with the pluck synth of SoX and a default tempo of 120 bpm.
+Txtdracker will play all lines from top to bottom with the pluck synth of SoX and a default tempo of 120 bpm.
-Multiple notes on a line form a chord and every line is considered one step.
+Multiple notes on a line form a chord and every line is one step.
 An empty line is a silent step.

 By adding commands you can alter the sound.